 - It is unclear in Appendix D 40 CFR 58 how MSAs apply to Tribal agencies.
 Although the areas within the Community are geographically part of the Phoenix-Mesa-Scottsdale MSA, for purposes of the administration of Section 107 of the Clean Air Act (42 U.S.C. § 7407), the air quality control region for the Community is all land within the exterior boundaries of the Community.
 Therefore, for the purposes of this document, the MSA is not applicable to GRIC. - 2.
-Number of members who reside within GRIC, 12/31/2019. - A. Max concentration includes data flagged as exceptional events.
-Casa Blanca site, 4/12/2018. - B. Max concentration excludes data flagged as exceptional events.
-Sacaton site, 9/30/2018. - C. A maximum concentration greater than 180 μg/m3 would require 1-2 monitors for a population between 100,000 and 250,000 (smallest population group in Table 4-2).
+Number of members who reside within GRIC, 5/31/2022 (GRIC Enrollment/Census Department). - A. Max concentration includes data flagged as exceptional events.
+Sacaton site, 10/12/2021. - B. Max concentration excludes data flagged as exceptional events.
+Casa Blanca site, 8/11/2020. - C. A maximum concentration greater than 180 μg/m3 would require 1-2 monitors for a population between 100,000 and 250,000 (smallest population group in Table 4-2).
 A maximum concentration between 120 and 180 μg/m3 would require 0-1 monitors for a population between 100,000 and 250,000.
 Since the GRIC population is below the lowest population range in Table 4-2 and Tribal requirements are unclear, the minimum monitoring requirements was assumed to be zero.
-For comparison, the estimated population of the Phoenix-Mesa-Scottsdale MSA in 2017 was 4,737,270 (Census Bureau), which would require a minimum of 6-10 monitors for maximum concentrations >180 μg/m3 and 4-8 monitors for maximum concentrations between 120 and 180 μg/m3.
+For comparison, the estimated population of the Phoenix-Mesa-Scottsdale MSA in 2017 was 4,737,270 (Census Bureau), which would require a minimum of 6-10 monitors for maximum concentrations between 120 and 180 μg/m3.

-Based on the information contained in Tables 4-3 and 4-4, the GRIC monitoring network meets the minimum monitoring requirements for all criteria pollutants measured (i.e., ozone and PM10) as established in 40 CFR 58 Appendix D, Tables D-2 and D-4.
+Based on the information contained in Tables 4-3 and 4-4, the GRIC monitoring network meets the minimum monitoring requirements for all criteria pollutants measured (i.e., ozone and PM{10}) as established in 40 CFR 58 Appendix D, Tables D-2 and D-4.